Royal Bank of Canada Analysts Give BHP Group (LON:BHP) a GBX 2,000 Price Target

-Royal Bank of Canada set a GBX 2,000 ($26.13) price objective on BHP Group (LON:BHP) in a research note published on Wednesday morning, Borsen Zeitung reports.
+Royal Bank of Canada set a GBX 2,000 ($26.13) price objective on BHP Group (LON:BHP) in a research report report published on Tuesday morning, Borsen Zeitung reports.
 The brokerage currently has a buy rating on the stock.

-Several other equities analysts also recently weighed in on the company.
-Barclays raised their price target on BHP Group from GBX 1,850 ($24.17) to GBX 1,950 ($25.48) and gave the company an overweight rating in a report on Tuesday, September 15th.
-Goldman Sachs Group raised their price target on BHP Group from GBX 1,780 ($23.26) to GBX 1,850 ($24.17) and gave the company a buy rating in a report on Wednesday, July 15th.
-UBS Group raised their price target on BHP Group from GBX 1,700 ($22.21) to GBX 1,850 ($24.17) and gave the company a buy rating in a report on Thursday, June 25th.
-Credit Suisse Group set a GBX 1,800 ($23.52) price target on BHP Group and gave the company a buy rating in a report on Wednesday, September 30th.
-Finally, Deutsche Bank Aktiengesellschaft restated a buy rating and set a GBX 1,650 ($21.56) price target on shares of BHP Group in a report on Friday, September 11th.
-One equities research analyst has rated the stock with a sell rating, four have issued a hold rating and eleven have issued a buy rating to the company.
-The company presently has a consensus rating of Buy and an average price target of GBX 1,833.08 ($23.95).
+Several other research firms have also weighed in on BHP.
+Goldman Sachs Group boosted their target price on shares of BHP Group from GBX 1,780 ($23.26) to GBX 1,850 ($24.17) and gave the company a buy rating in a report on Wednesday, July 15th.
+Credit Suisse Group set a GBX 1,800 ($23.52) price target on shares of BHP Group and gave the company a buy rating in a research note on Wednesday, September 30th.
+Jefferies Financial Group reaffirmed a hold rating on shares of BHP Group in a research note on Tuesday, July 21st.
+Morgan Stanley reaffirmed an overweight rating on shares of BHP Group in a research note on Monday, July 20th.
+Finally, Barclays upped their target price on shares of BHP Group from GBX 1,850 ($24.17) to GBX 1,950 ($25.48) and gave the stock an overweight rating in a research note on Tuesday, September 15th.
+Four analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
+The stock presently has a consensus rating of Buy and a consensus target price of GBX 1,838.46 ($24.02).

 BHP Group Company Profile